Isshi incident: Response from Empress Kōgyoku and eventual abdication

 The violence actually unfolded in Kōgyoku's presence.
 The Empress responded to this shock by determining to renounce the throne.
 Japanese society during the Asuka period was sensitive to issues of "pollution", both spiritual and personal.
 Deaths—especially a violent killing in close physical proximity to the Empress—were considered to have been amongst the worst possible acts of pollution—an event so stunning that it would have warranted days of seclusion in an uncertain process attempting to redress what would have been construed as a kind of profanity.

-Although Kōgyoku wanted to abdicate immediately in favor of Naka no Ōe, on the advice of Nakatomi no Kamatari he insisted that throne should pass instead to his older brother, Furuhito no Ōe, or to his maternal uncle (Kōgyoku's brother) Prince Karu.
+Although Kōgyoku wanted to abdicate immediately in favour of Naka no Ōe, on the advice of Nakatomi no Kamatari he insisted that the throne should pass instead to his older brother, Furuhito no Ōe, or to his maternal uncle (Kōgyoku's brother) Prince Karu.
 Furuhito no Ōe resolved the impasse by declaring his intention to renounce any claim to the throne by taking the tonsure of a Buddhist monk.
 That same day—traditionally said to be July 12, 645, Furuhito no Ōe shaved off his hair at Hōkō-ji, in the open air between the Hall of the Buddha and the pagoda.
 At this point, Kōgyoku did abdicate in favor of her brother, who shortly thereafter acceded to the throne as Emperor Kōtoku (645–654).
 After Kōtoku's death Kōgyoku took the throne once more as Saimei (r.
 655–661), before Naka no Ōe himself finally took the throne as Emperor Tenji (661–672).

+Discussion surrounding historical passage

+Within the Nihon Shoki, a passage is found where Prince Furuhito no Ōe (古人大兄皇子) rushes in to report the death of Soga no Iruka exclaiming:

+Though the incident took place during a court ceremony for the envoys from Korea, scholars remain puzzled as to the meaning behind Soga no Iruka being "killed by a Korean".
+This prompted many Japanese historians to examine the exact meaning behind his statement, leading to several theories.